The Customization Guardrail

 You would rename the [JOB-APPROVE-CREATION] prefix if your operator vocabulary uses different words.
 The prefix is registered in question_discipline's PREFIX_REGISTRY as a single literal; the Post handler in job_core greps for the same string; the phase-of-firing gate in question-capture.sh matches the same literal.
 A consulting seed might prefer [ENGAGEMENT-AUTHORIZED] — every client engagement proposal stays structurally approved by a human before the agent begins scope-altering customization work, mirroring the firm’s existing engagement-letter discipline.
 A research seed might use [INVESTIGATION-PROTOCOL] — the lab director signs off on each new line of inquiry before the seed begins building its instrumentation.
 The mechanism is the architecture; the words are yours. ⓘ

 Voice is the cheapest surface to tune.
 You would rewrite the gate’s block voice to match your operator’s reading level.
 The current voice has a 3-part teach: WHY (substrate edits matter) + WHAT TO DO (the two routes) + EXPECTED STATE.
 Your seed may want a shorter voice for an architect-level operator who already knows the why, or a longer one for a new operator still learning the surface.
-The voice lives in voice.xml — and editing voice.xml doesn’t require [PLUGIN-LOCK] itself, because CONDENSE owns voice tuning as a routine meta-cognition step. ⓘ
+The voice lives in voice.xml — and editing voice.xml doesn’t require [PLUGIN-LOCK] itself, because voice is a soft learning surface and CONDENSE owns voice tuning as a routine meta-cognition step. ⓘ

 You would extend the approval-flag granularity.
 The current design has one top-level flag (plugin_lock_approval).
 Your seed may want finer granularity — a flag per concern, or per plugin family.
 The schema is flat and extensible: adding a flag is a schema extension + a new --hook approve-X command. ⓘ